Claim: Commercial produced by Volkswagen employs suicide bomber imagery.

 Origins: The availability of the Internet as a tool to spread information quickly, cheaply, and (mostly) anonymously has enabled the advent of "viral marketing": buzz-generating advertisements whose content is often unsuitable for traditional media (such as television) and is therefore distributed through "unofficial" channels such as web sites

 Companies often try to obscure the connections between themselves and their viral ads, sometimes claiming that promotions were "unauthorized" or "accidentally released."
 Though this technique may be effective in generating publicity, it can also backfire: If someone does indeed produce an unauthorized viral ad that creates negative publicity for the business it supposedly promotes, how can a company prove it wasn't behind it?
-This is the dilemma currently faced by Volkswagen regarding a viral ad seemingly calculated to offend as many human beings as possible.
+This was the dilemma faced by Volkswagen in 2005 regarding a viral ad seemingly calculated to offend as many human beings as possible.

-The spot begins with a motorist leaving his house and hopping into his Volkswagen Polo — a motorist with a distinctly Middle Eastern appearance who sports a black-and-white checkered kaffiyeh like the one commonly associated in the public mind with the
+The spot begins with a motorist leaving his house and hopping into his Volkswagen

 So just who produced this offensive spot?
 The ad doesn't appear to be a spoof put together by some rogue amateur filmmakers, as its production values (e.g., shot on 35mm film, probably at a cost in the tens of thousands of dollars) would indicate.
-Paul Buckett, a Volkswagen spokesman, has denied that the automobile manufacturer had anything to do with it:
+Paul Buckett, a Volkswagen spokesman, denied that the automobile manufacturer had anything to do with it:

 We were horrified.
 This is not something we would consider using: it is in incredibly bad taste to depict suicide bombers.

 It gives the impression we've condoned or supported it, and is potentially very damaging to Volkswagen.
-Our legal department is planning an action . . .'
+Our legal department is planning an

 About half the work we do is for our own purpose, it is self-promotional.
 The ad's a comment on what's happening at the moment.
 People see this on the news every day.